-Rich and fudgy chocolate lava cakes come together with 6 simple ingredients.
-Ready in just 25 minutes, this easy dessert recipe always impresses.
+Chocolate lava cakes with their deliciously rich molten chocolate center come together with 6 simple ingredients.
+Ready in just 25 minutes, this surprisingly easy dessert always impresses.
 If you don’t have ramekins, follow my instructions for using a muffin pan instead.

 The full printable recipe is below, but let’s walk through it quickly so you understand each step before you get started.

-- Prepare four 6 ounce ramekins.
-Grease each ramekin with a little non-stick spray and a dusting of cocoa powder before filling with batter.
+- Prepare four 6-oz ramekins.
+Grease each ramekin with a little nonstick spray and a dusting of cocoa powder before filling with batter.
 This preparation helps the baked lava cake release seamlessly from the ramekin onto the plate for serving.

 - Make the chocolate cake batter.